 - Cultural resistance by Louise Morris

-After January 2019, Voices will also be an ongoing website, for which this will be the Home Page.
+Voices is also an ongoing website, for which this is the Home Page.
 You will find a page for each of the chapters in the book, (links in the table of content, above, including the chapter abstract; references (with hyperlinks which make it easy to find them); photos; videos and other reports and articles, as well as additional voices, new testimony, links to longer reports and a platform for comments, sharing of experience and discussion with others.
 This site will extend the life of the Voices collection far beyond the publication date of the book.